milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice.md

 Call 1-888-868-8618 – our menu will prompt you through your choice(s).
 We accept operator relay calls.
 Who we are

 Who is providing this notice?
 The U.S. consumer financial companies within the JPMorganChase family, including JPMorgan Chase Bank, N.A., Chase Insurance Agency, Inc., J.P.
-Morgan Securities LLC, and the Frosch family of companies, except where a JPMorganChase company issues a separate notice.
+Morgan Securities LLC, The Infatuation Inc. and the Frosch family of companies, except where a JPMorganChase company issues a separate notice.
 What we do

 How does Chase protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 We authorize our employees to get your information only when they need it to do their work, and we require companies that work for us to protect your information.